-Adopted by Chadlington Parish Council on 14 March 2022
+Adopted by Chadlington Parish Council on 14 March 2022 Last approved on 11 July 2022

 This policy applies to all employees of Chadlington Parish Council.
 The Council aims to secure the attendance of employees throughout the working week.
 However, it recognises that a certain level of absence may be necessary due to sickness, through illness or injury.
 It is the Council's policy to offer, as far as is possible, security of employment during such periods, subject to operational requirements and the conditions below.